What is an Administrative Services Manager?

 - Maintenance Superintendent

-- Space Officer
+- Chief Administrative Officer

-Are There Job Opportunities for Administrative Services Managers?
+Job Demand for Administrative Services Managers

 The states with the most job growth for Administrative Services Manager are Utah, Nevada, and Arizona.
 Watch out if you plan on working in Maine, Maryland, or Vermont.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of an Administrative Services Manager
+Salary for an Administrative Services Manager

-Administrative Services Managers make between $55,000 and $165,470 a year.
+The typical yearly salary for Administrative Services Managers is somewhere between $55,000 and $165,470.

 Administrative Services Managers who work in New York, Rhode Island, or New Jersey, make the highest salaries.